jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab19.md

 \end{equation}
 $$

 Note that the rotation doesn't change the length of the vector.
 To make the algorithm easily implemented with hardware, we have to simplify the multiplication operation here.
 In hardware, it is always easy to time a number with $2^N$ as it is only required to shift left by $N$ bits ($N$ can be negative).
-Therefore, they did a little transformation to the Eq.
-(2) firstly.
+Therefore, they did a little transformation to Eq.
+(2) first.

 $$
 \begin{equation}